-How did you choose the name BOSSY, and what was the process like?
+How did you choose the name “CoCo Health”?

-What has been your biggest failure so far and what have you learned from it?
+What has been your biggest failure so far?
+What did you learn from it?

 Which entrepreneurs do you admire and why?

-How as The Garage helped you with your startup?
+How has The Garage helped you with your startup?

-What do you hope to get out of the Summer Wildfire program?
+What do you hope to get out of Summer Wildfire accelerator?

 This article is part of an ongoing series highlighting the startup teams admitted to Wildfire, The Garage’s Summer Pre-Accelerator Program.
 For more information about Wildfire, click here.